 The eggs are delivered to our on-site embryology lab, where a specialist evaluates them for maturity.
 Then they are placed in an incubator.

 Side effects include cramping, which can be treated with over-the-counter pain medication.
 You can go home the day of the retrieval.

 Using a microscope, our andrologists, male reproduction specialists, and embryologists select good-quality sperm from a sample supplied by your partner or a donor and then add them to the incubated eggs.
 When necessary, they use a procedure called intracytoplasmic sperm injection, or ICSI, to inject the sperm into the eggs with a microscopic glass tube.
 Any resulting embryos are observed in the laboratory for several days.

 After five to seven days of incubation, a specialist removes a few cells from each viable embryo and screens them for aneuploidy, meaning chromosomal problems, or specific conditions, or both.
 Healthy embryos are biopsied and frozen, and a single embryo is transferred in the following IVF cycle.

-Over the past 20 years, specialists at NYU Langone’s Fertility Center have pioneered improvements in genetic screening technology.
+Over the past 20 years, our specialists have pioneered improvements in genetic screening technology.
 This has led to more efficient and safer IVF procedures for women and their partners.

-If needed, extra eggs, sperm, and embryos are frozen and stored for future transfer at the NYU Langone Fertility Center lab, which is equipped with the latest technology for cryopreservation (freezing) and storage.
+If needed, extra eggs, sperm, and embryos are frozen and stored for future transfer.
+The laboratories at NYU Langone Fertility Center and NYU Langone Reproductive Specialists of New York are equipped with the latest technology for cryopreservation (freezing) and storage.